needle-tools/procedural-stochastic-texturing/package/Readme.md

   This can't currently be set as a material input; the asset has to be "baked" into the shader.

 - **Sample Procedural Texture 2D**
-  Takes the output from the "Procedural Texture 2D Asset" node and samples the texture.
+  Takes the output from the `Procedural Texture 2D Asset` node and samples the texture.
 It's histogram-preserving, so the transitions look very nice.

 - **Texture Sampler**
   Outputs the sampler that goes along with an input texture.
 This allows the custom function node to use correct anisotropy / filtering settings as specified on the texture asset.